Born in Turangi Moss’s proud ancestry comes from both the central north island and northern tribes of Aotearoa, New Zealand.

-Moss joined forces with the Auckland Philarmonia Orchestra in 2011 to present large scale dance projects drawing artists from all communities over Auckland city.
-These large scale collaboration works have now been presented in all of Auckland’s largest professional dance theatres as part of the Auckland International Arts Festival.
-The collaboration has produced six major dance works with over 100 performers to original narratives that Moss has written.
+From 2011 – 2017 Moss joined forces with the Auckland Philharmonia Orchestra to present a series of six large scale dance projects drawing artists from diverse communities all over Auckland city.
+These works were presented in all of Auckland’s largest professional dance theatres as part of the Auckland International Arts Festival.

 Enter into the nothing, the blackness.
 From this formless state of consciousness come potential, movement, energy and life.
 A meditation on the space of Te Kore.
 Potentiality, and the eternity ofexistence before light, is communicated through mesmeric soundscapes and movement.

 Moko is a powerful choreography inspired by the traditional Maori art of body tattooing.
 Spurred by the enticement of mana (spiritual power) and tracing a return to equilibrium, the patterns of Ta Moko explode both emotionally andliterally onto the stage in new three-dimensional forms.
 Featuring costumes by avant-garde fashion label World premiered in April 2014 at Aucklands, Sky City Theatre.